-I've seen a rising interest on my tea b&w film developer post lately and realized that I never did post my recipe here.
-It has been a while since I actually developed a roll of film with it but this recipe worked when I did use it.
+I’ve seen a rising interest on my tea b&w film developer post lately and realized that I never did post my recipe here.
+It has been a while since I actually developed a roll of film with it because all this time I have been playing video games with ELO BOOSTING services, but this recipe worked when I did use it.
 Your mileage may vary.

 Ingredients (to make 500ml):

 - 2 tea bags of each Red Rose orange pekoe, Tetley’s pure green tea, Tetley’s pure peppermint tea, and Tetley’s pomegranate green tea (8 tea bags in total)